 The Centre will have a major impact on local businesses by improving their products and processes, developing new skills, unlocking global opportunities and encouraging collaboration across sectors.
 As a result, the city and region will experience increased export sales, the creation of new enterprises and increased competitiveness and global reach.
 In turn, these outcomes will encourage Foreign Direct Investment and the attractiveness Derry~Londonderry and Strabane.

-The Cognitive Analytics Research Laboratory be located close to CIDRA and THRIVE, two other Ulster University-led City Deal projects, promising great potential for cross-fertilisation for all collaborators.
+The Cognitive Analytics Research Laboratory be located close to CIDRA and Personalised Medicine Centre, two other Ulster University-led City Deal projects, promising great potential for cross-fertilisation for all collaborators.